wzyy2/PiBox/README.md

 (File browser use /home/shares）

 uninstall and reinstall：
-    delete the all folder an do these steps again.
+    delete the folder and do these steps again.

 ## Feature